ScarletTanager/scansion/README.md

     (which is, I think, the correct impulse), but I'm not convinced this is viable.
 (But I'm willing to be proven wrong.)
     1. The model only accounts for dactylic hexameter.
 Catullus uses around ten different meters, for example.
 Our model needs to be able scan a poem in any meter known in classical Latin verse.
 (Note: I am not differentiating Republican vs. Imperial, etc. - I am simply differentiating classical from medieval for the nonce.)
-1. [Machine Learning for Metrical Analysis of English Poetry](https://aclanthology.org/C16-1074.pdf) - I think the authors here are after a similar purpose to my own, albeit using a different corpus (English poetry) and a stress-based, rather than a quantity-based (as in Latin) system.
+1. Agirrezabal, Manex; Alegria, Iñaki; Hulden, Mans: [Machine Learning for Metrical Analysis of English Poetry](https://aclanthology.org/C16-1074.pdf) - I think the authors here are after a similar purpose to my own, albeit using a different corpus (English poetry) and a stress-based, rather than a quantity-based (as in Latin) system.
 I just found this article recently, though, and it bears a couple of readings.
-1. [Automatic Classification of Poetry by Neural Scansion](https://rokrokss.com/assets/cv/aiml.pdf) - Based on my initial reading, I think the authors here recognize some of the problems with much computational scanning (although she didn't mention it as a problem, the author of the first solution sidestepped this as well by refusing to try to encode actual scansion rules) - namely that "poetic license" can result in a word scanning differently in verse than one might expect based on its normal (prose) use would indicate, and that wholesale avoidance of knowing the language used is difficult in a rule based system (e.g. the verb `conVICT` vs. the noun `CONvict`).
+1. Kim, Hyungrok; Zhao, Yu; Zelalem, Belay: [Automatic Classification of Poetry by Neural Scansion](https://rokrokss.com/assets/cv/aiml.pdf) - Based on my initial reading, I think the authors here recognize some of the problems with much computational scanning (although she didn't mention it as a problem, the author of the first solution sidestepped this as well by refusing to try to encode actual scansion rules) - namely that "poetic license" can result in a word scanning differently in verse than one might expect based on its normal (prose) use would indicate, and that wholesale avoidance of knowing the language used is difficult in a rule based system (e.g. the verb `conVICT` vs. the noun `CONvict`).